TorbenJakobsen/run_sap_as_a_container/README.rst

 .. image:: ./media/docker_images_2023.png
   :align: left
-  :width: 800 px
+  :width: 840 px

-To get rid of the mage tagged :code:`ABAPTRIAL_2022_SP01`, find the GUID (:code:`ea090f8a6120`) and run the following command:
+To get rid of the image tagged :code:`ABAPTRIAL_2022_SP01`, find the IMAGE ID (:code:`ea090f8a6120`) and run the following command:

 .. code:: bash